niralisuth/niralisuth/README.md

 - 👋 Hi, I’m @nirali suthar
-- 👀 I’m interested in Software Developement
+- 👀 I’m interested in Software Developement and Web development.
-- 🌱 I’m currently learning Java and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and C#.
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on C# and .Net.
 - 📫 How to reach me, nirali.suthar12@gmail.com

 <!---